BluFoot/pythonleague/README.md

 * Switch between normal/ranked at any point!

 ###Notes
-* We recommend Firefox or Chrome, but all modern browsers are compatible.
+* I recommend Firefox or Chrome, but all modern browsers are compatible.
 * A large display gives the optimal experience, but mobile phones can get every bit of information!
 * For champion's items by winrate, only items with >2% playrate are shown.
 Same for items' champions.
+* Keep in mind that the item statistics are for people who have the item at the end of the game.
+So certain items like Mejai's have a high winrate not because they allow the game to be won, but because they are usually purchased after the game is already likely to be won.
+* Devourer statistics are messed up because of Sated.

 ### How the process works:
 curler.py downloads the match details. analyzer.py analyzes them into raw_data.json. champ_data_init.py, item_data_init.py and data_organizer.py organizes raw_data.json into data files in the web/data folder.